Why This Guide Exists

-One relatively common scenario is when a husband would instead his family members designated as guardians for minor children and the wife might think it would be better if her parents become guardians.
+One relatively common scenario is when a husband would insist his family members should be designated as guardians for minor children and the wife might think it would be better if her parents become guardians.
 The problem we come across here is potentially deeper than who gets to raise your children.
 It may even be who gets to see your children at all.

 There is no such thing as “grandparental rights” in the same way there are “parental rights.” after the death of a parent, it is possible that the grandparents of the deceased parent’s children may be cut out of the lives of their grandchildren completely.
 Uncles and aunts may similarly be cut off from relations as well.
 So if a mother’s brother in Cleveland becomes a guardian for minor children, there is no reason to think the father’s sisters in Oregon and parents in Texas will have much of a relationship with the children.

 Sometimes, there are tensions just under the surface between in-laws.
-Sometimes there are well-stated arguments against someone acting as guardian for the minor child.
-Whatever the case may be, the parents of the child during an impasse and because of this impasse, they become frozen from making any decision.
+Occasionally there are well-stated arguments against someone acting as guardian for the minor child.
+Whatever the case may be, the parents of the child during an impasse and because of this, they become frozen from making any decision.
 They cannot do their estate planning at all.

 If there are any fears of what family members may do if given the ability to be a guardian for the minor child, for example, cutting them off from other family members unjustly, you should state this in the planning process.
 A lawyer can address this.

 Always name individuals as guardians for minor children.
 This is unless you are nominating a guardianship panel to name those individuals.
-I recommend against naming two people at the same time.
+I don’t recommend naming two people to serve at the same time.
 A husband and wife jointly acting as a guardian, for example, could be a problem.

 Of course, naming your parents is going to be a function of how capable you believe they are of taking on the role.
 As we age, it becomes more challenging to take on responsibilities that we had years ago.